...

-The Future of Translation
+The Future Of Translation

 Heraclitus, one of the founders of dialectical philosophy, says: “The only constant in life is change.”
 This philosopher, who lived in the Anatolian land in the third century BC, is probably the one who best describes the eternal movement on earth.
 Following Heraclitus’s footsteps, many social scientists today are trying to interpret the world that is constantly changing and transforming.
 Technology is one of the most important factors that radically change our lives, where nothing is constant.
 The advancements in technology have the power to change everything about humankind.
 Now, we can say that technology has radically changed the working life and current status of professions.
 In this post, we will focus on the changes excited by technological advancements that transformed the profession of translation.